Mrdnkosi2252/alx-airbnb-project-documentation/data-flow-diagram/README.md

 - Review the PNG file to understand data movement.
 - Use this diagram to design backend workflows and database interactions.

-## Notes
-- The DFD is based on the features from `features-and-functionalities/`.
-- The current date is July 01, 2025, and the diagram reflects real-world data flow needs.